uyechi23/FlaskESP32ConceptDemo/README.md

 Once this is cloned, there will be two directories inside: Flask and ESP32.

 ### Flask Setup
 For the Flask application, we want to first start up a virtual environment.
-Run the following command:
+Run the following command (you might need to use python or python3 instead of py):
 ```
 py -m venv env
 ```